zmoazeni/zmoazeni.github.io/_posts/2010-08-03-clients-that-care.markdown

     <p>Torey</p>

 '

+abstract: >
+  Touched by my clients concern for me.

 ---
 Whenever a client hires me, I make it a very specific point not to bring baggage to the table.
 Whether it's other project scheduling issues, family schedules, strong toolset opinions, or any other demands on a freelancer's time or mental-space.
 Some clients will gracefully deal with a freelancer's baggage, but I've found that most clients would rather not have to concern themselves with it.
 As a result I work hard to guard my clients from that stress.